aradzhabov/AbleMouse/README.md

 We welcome contributions!
 Here's how you can help:

 1. **Spread the Word** - Share with communities who might benefit
-2. **Improve Documentation** - Help make guides clearer and more accessible
+2. **Improve Documentation** - Help make guides clearer and more accessible.
+Help translate README.md to make this project available to non-English speakers.
 3. **Develop Features** - Implement new functionality or platform support
 4. **Test and Report** - Try building and report any issues